-Incorporation of DNA (generally acrydite-modified DNA or peptide-modified DNA (Figure 4)) and organic polymers is another novel way to construct DNA hydrogels, which is a comparatively economic strategy and provide strong mechanical strength.
-The extensively adopted polymer monomers involve acrylamide^[3b, 12a, 12c, 14, 17b, 30b, 31] and its ape logues^[1b, 12b, 32], thiolated carboxymethyl hyaluronic acid (CMHA-SH),^[33] and 2-acrylamide 2-methyl-1-propansulfonic acid (AMPS)^[17b, 31a], etc. (Figure 5).
-When the organic polymer Const with versatile acrydite-modified DNA subunits to conform DNA hydrogels, such -motif, G-quadruplex, duplex, hairpin, hoogsteen, and triplex structures in which hydrogen bond is dominant, the involved DNA hydrogels hydrogels still maintain the inherently specific show three predominant properties: to external triggers; (2) The hydrogels possess more recognition to DNA and sensitivity multitriggers and multifunctional structures by incorporating organic polymers and various motif structures, e.g., poly(Nisopropylacrylamide) helps construct the thermosensitive DNA hydrogel and the i-motif scaffolding makes a pH-sensitive hydrogel; (3) The hydrogel backbone of the organic polymers not only serves as a matrix to incorporate DNA and sustains hydrogel conformations, but also influences the electrostatic interaction between the involved molecules.
+Incorporation of DNA (generally acrydite-modified DNA or peptide-modified DNA (Figure 4)) and organic polymers is another novel way to construct DNA hydrogels, which is a comparatively economic strategy and provides strong mechanical strength.
+The extensively adopted polymer monomers involve acrylamide^[3b,12a,c,14,17b,30b,31] and its analogs,^[1b,12b,32] thiolated carboxymethyl hyaluronic acid (CMHA-SH)^[33] and 2-acrylamido-2-methyl-1-propansulfonic acid (AMPS)^[17b,31a] (Figure 5).
+When the organic polymers graft with versatile acrydite-modified DNA subunits to conform DNA hydrogels, such as i-motif, G-quadruplex, duplex, hairpin, hoogsteen, and triplex structures in which hydrogen bond is dominant, the involved DNA hydrogels show three predominant properties: (1) The hydrogels still maintain the inherently specific recognition to DNA and sensitivity to external triggers; (2) The hydrogels possess more multitriggers and multifunctional structures by incorporating organic polymers and various motif structures, e.g., poly(N-isopropylacrylamide) helps construct the thermosensitive DNA hydrogel and the i-motif scaffolding makes a pH-sensitive hydrogel; (3) The hydrogel backbone of the organic polymers not only serves as a matrix to incorporate DNA and sustains hydrogel conformations, but also influences the electrostatic interaction between the involved molecules.